Skeeter: He's real brainy.

 - Street Fighter: Hyperactive Yun and brooding Yang of the Lee Brothers.

-- Tokimeki Memorial 2 has the twin sisters Miho and Maho Shirayuki.
-Miho is a sweet, daydreaming girl who believes in fairies, and loves fortune-telling and plushies, and dreams of becoming a scenario writer of stories for children; Maho is a playful, blunt and mischevious street-wise girl, who enjoys fashion and window-shopping, and dreams of becoming a model.
+- Pictured above: Tokimeki Memorial 2 has the twin sisters Miho and Maho Shirayuki.
+Miho is a sweet, daydreaming girl who believes in fairies, loves fortune-telling and plushies, and dreams of becoming a scenario writer of stories for children.
+Maho is a playful, blunt and mischevious street-wise girl, who enjoys fashion and window-shopping, and dreams of becoming a model.

 - Vampire: The Masquerade – Bloodlines: The Voerman sisters, stoic businesswoman Therese and emotional party-girl Jeanette, from You eventually discover Therese is a Malkavian, a member of a clan of vampires known for insanity, and her "sister" Jeanette is actually her Split Personality.
 With high enough Persuasion skill, you can convince the "sisters" to cooperate instead of one "killing" the other.